 Private Wealth Mortgages are able to act on your behalf in advising you on mortgages and protection planning.
 We offer you an initial discussion (without charge) at which we will describe our services more fully and explain the payment options.
-Following our initial discussion, should you decide to go ahead there is a cost for our advice and services.
+Should you decide to go ahead with an application there is a cost for our advice and services.

 Any advice or recommendation that we offer to you, will only be given after we have assessed your needs and objectives.
 We will also take into account any restrictions that you wish to place on the type of products you would be willing to consider.